egemenyildirim90/kind-helm-fib/README.md

 2. **Required Tools and Software:**

- - To install Docker version 24.0.7 on Debian or Ubuntu, you need to follow these steps:
+  # Install Docker 24.0.7
     - Set up the Docker apt repository on your system.
 You can use the instructions from [Docker Docs](^1^) or the convenience script from [GitHub](^5^).
     - Update the apt package index and install the specific version of Docker Engine.
 You can use the command `sudo apt-get install docker-ce=24.0.7~3-0~debian-$(lsb_release -cs)` for Debian or `sudo apt-get install docker-ce=24.0.7~3-
     0~ubuntu-$(lsb_release -cs)` for Ubuntu.
 You can also check the available versions of Docker Engine with the command `apt-cache madison docker-ce`.
     - Start and enable the Docker service with the commands `sudo systemctl enable docker` and `sudo systemctl start docker`.
     - Optionally, add your user account to the docker group to run Docker commands without sudo.
 You can use the commands `sudo usermod -aG docker $USER` and `newgrp docker`.

      # Install Kind
      sudo apt-get install kind